blitzmaxmods/bmax-installer/README.md

 bmx.json		blitzmax-itspeedway-net	json.mod		. to /mod/bmx/json.mod

 Need to document other users modules; i'm sure there are a lot of them

+mima.miniaudio  github:MidimasterSoft/BlitzMax-Miniaudio-Wrapper
+- Not currently defined in a modserver
+- No offical installer

 THINGS TO DO
 * Downloaded files need to go in an installer or setup folder (not in downloads)